tweag/nickel/doc/basics/typing.md

 Ex:

-While this is fine for configuration code, especially when checked against a schema by a contract, it doesn't work so well once we are using functions.
+While this is fine for configuration code, especially when finally checked against a schema by a contract, it doesn't work so well once we are using functions.

 Ex: flatten